hoangduytran/blender-manual/manual/editors/image/editing.rst

    :Menu:      :menuselection:`Image --> Save`
    :Shortcut:  :kbd:`Alt-S`

-Save the image, if the image is already a file.
+Save the image to its current path.

 .. important::

-   Rendered images are not automatically saved, they have to be saved to drive manually.
+   While animation renders are automatically saved, still renders are not.
+   These have to be saved manually.

 .. _bpy.ops.image.save_as: